 Resonanz facilitates Intelligent Energy Trading

-Resonanz is a Spanish startup that enables automated intelligent energy trading.
+Resonanz is a German startup that enables automated intelligent energy trading.
 The startup’s software tools, rFlow and rMind, integrate and manage data in real-time to create autonomous algorithmic decisions.
 Furthermore, the rDash interface visualizes production forecasts, market price indicators, and accounting data that aid decisions.
 Through these products, the startup enables market participants to increase their share of sustainable energy and returns at the same time.

 3. Distributed Energy Storage Systems